 Note: When you start taking multiple photos of the McDonalds Menu Board people will look at you funny

 I ordered a large shake, ran to the first flat surface I could find and cracked it open.

 It’s actually kind of cool looking before you stir it up.
 Count those rings of flavor!

 As for the tasting?
 It’s thick and minty with maybe a hint of vanilla and just as good as I remember.
 I like to dip my fries into my vanilla milkshakes and figured I would give mint a try.
 I was not grossed out, but I wouldn’t call it a taste sensation either.
 Well I am sold!
 I am going to get another one tonight and another one tomorrow to celebrate the greenest of days.
 If they kept these shakes all year long I might have to look into a new career to get a discount.

 To find Shamrock Shakes in your area call ahead to your local McDonald’s.

 The Shamrock Sundae

 Back in 1980 McDonald experiments with the Shamrock Sundae.
 It didn’t sell as well as the Shamrock shake so they let it go the way of Crystal Pepsi.
 It pretty much was just vanilla ice cream with mint syrup, but oh what a syrup!
 The mintiest of the minty mints.
-Rumor has it that the syrup was actually the blood of O’Grimacey clan.
-Which had been killed in an attempt to take control of Ronald McDonald Land.
+Delicious beyond description.

-If you were lucky enough to taste O’Grimacey blood in that short period during 1980, odds are you have been craving it ever sense.
+If you were lucky enough to a Shamrock Sundae in that short period during 1980, odds are you have been craving it ever sense.
 To get a similar taste sensation may I make a suggestion.